 Oakley Island

-John Tom Oakley was in the line-up file for one of the first homesteads in the valley.
-With his wife, son and daughter, they lived on a farm two miles east of McBride.
+“J. T. Oakley, mixed farming,” is mentioned in the 1918 Wrigley’s Directory under McBride.
+John Tom Oakley was one of the first homesteaders in the valley.
+With his wife, son and daughter, they lived on a farm 3 km east of McBride.
 He was the first to use power machines, and broke his land with a steam engine.
 A 1936 newspaper report states that “flooding of the Fraser obliterated Horseshoe Lake and flooded Oakley Island.
 A hay stack and a granary building at Oakley’s floated away.”

 References: